nsumner/se-perf-template/README.md

-This is a template for some simple performance exercises using C++.
+This is a template for some simple performance exercises using C++ and Java.

-Building with CMake
+Building C++ Tasks with CMake
 ==============================================
 1. Create a new directory for building.